+This document will help you learn about NBomber plugins and plugin development in more detail.
 NBomber provides a concept of plugins that you can use to extend the functionality of NBomber.
-A good example would be the Http plugin which provides a convenient API for working with the HTTP protocol.
-Here is a list of existing plugins that you can use in your projects:
+A good example would be HTTP plugin which provides a convenient API for working with HTTP protocol.
+Here is a list of existing plugins that you can use in your projects.

 In fact, plugins are divided into 2 types:

-DSL(Domain-specific language) plugin is a plugin that extends NBomber's API to interact with a specific protocol, system, database, etc. A good example is the Http or Redis plugin.
-There is no specialized API for this type of plugins in NBomber, in fact, these plugins use native clients/drivers and wrap them in the basic NBomber elements (for example, Step, ConnectionPool) that extends NBomber API.
+DSL(Domain-specific language) plugin is a plugin that extends NBomber's API to interact with a specific protocol, system, database, etc. A good example is the HTTP.
+There is no specialized API for this type of plugins in NBomber, in fact, these plugins use native clients/drivers (for example, Redis client, MongoDb client) and integrate them with basic NBomber elements (for example, Step, ClientFactory, DataFeed).